 For the most part, the best thing you can do for strong black and white levels on your TV is to set your contrast and brightness settings properly.

 Any added processing to make blacks blacker or whites whiter generally does more harm than good, and will often lose a lot of detail in the process.

-Depending on the brand, a low setting on either might be worth a look, but we’d lean towards keeping them off entirely.
+Depending on the brand, a low setting on either might be worth a look, especially if you want to add a bit more punch to black depth.

-This setting will see your TV adapt its brightness depending on what is showing on the screen – so during a darker scene, it will go dimmer to hit deeper blacks, and then bump up the brightness for a light scene.
+This setting (and variations of this 'dynamic' option) will see your TV adapt its brightness depending on what is showing on the screen – so during a darker scene, it will go dimmer to hit deeper blacks, and then bump up the brightness for a light scene.

-We’d advise switching this off, as it’s not always reliable, and can cause flickering and brightness jumps in scenes with both bright and dark elements.
+We’d advise switching this off as it’s not always reliable, and can cause flickering and brightness jumps in scenes with both bright and dark elements, which is distracting.

 How to adjust noise and motion processing

 Noise reduction and edge enhancement